wttech/Maven-CRX-Plugin/README.md

 About Maven-CRX-Plugin
 ----------------------

-It is a plugin designed for Maven 2.x+ based builds to automate deployment of CRX compliant packages.
+This is a plugin designed for Maven 2.x+ based builds to automate CRX compliant packages deployment.
-It allows setting up upload and install commands as a step in a build process speeding up entire development cycle.
+It allows to set up upload and install commands as a step in a build process speeding up entire development cycle.

-Additionally, it simplifies package deployment process by providing a goal (crx:activate) for one-step installation of packages on all publish instances.
+On CQ 5.5, it also simplifies package deployment process by providing a goal (crx:activate) for one-step installation of packages on all publish instances (provided that replication agents are properly configured).

 ### Installation